dkapl/data-types-api/README.md

 To run tests, run `bundle exec rspec` from the root of the project.

-To start the server, run 'rails server'.
+To start the server, run `rails server`.
 You can then CURL against `http://localhost:3000/` or visit `http://localhost:3000/` in the browser.

 In Ruby, please develop a small REST API that yields results of simple calculations and data lookups.